rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/AI.md

 ### Adaptive replace

-Swap pairs of terms (e.g., "Company" –> "Buyer") over a document in a contextually-aware way.
+Swap pairs of terms (e.g., "Company" –> "Buyers") over a document in a contextually-aware way.
 After selecting the pair or pairs, the plugin returns a list of suggested replacements, which can be individually accepted or rejected.

 ### QA